On This Page

 Best Candidates for Laser Ablation Surgery

-Before opting for surgery, your doctor will review your medical history and conduct image testing to learn more about your epilepsy.
-Most patients will not be considered for surgery until they try anti-seizure medications.
-The patients who benefit most from laser ablation will have:
+Before opting for surgery, your doctor will review your medical history and conduct image testing to learn more about your condition.
+Most patients will not be considered for surgery until they try medications or other types of treatments.

 Benefits & Risks of Laser Ablation Surgery